-One path toward finding freedom from ego and health within Enneagram personality type can be found in the holy ideas.
+One path toward finding psychological health and freedom from ego within Enneagram personality type can be found in the holy ideas.

 The fixation represents ego dominated thought that creates a sense of self separate from the world.
 The trap seems to be the way to resolve the fixation but only perpetuates it.
 The holy idea sees through the trap and finds freedom from the fixation by stepping outside of the ego.

 Taken from a book called Transpersonal Psychologies edited by Charles T. Tart, the descriptions of the holy ideas below come from John C. Lilly and Joseph E. Hart who attended the 1970 Arica retreat with Oscar Ichazo.

 Ichazo's holy ideas can seem vague when thought about in terms of the personality types.
 It helps to restate the fixations, traps, and holy ideas in more precise terms.

 The Enneagram fixation is a habit of mind that keeps you stuck in a limited way of looking at the world (obsessive thought).
 The trap perpetuates that fixation, trying to satisfy the fixation by acting upon it (compulsive response).
 The holy idea breaks free of this obsessive-compulsive loop created by the fixation and trap by stepping outside of that loop.

 Type 1: Holy Perfection is about discovering the perfection of the world as it is instead of trying to impose your own set of standards upon it.

 Type 2: Holy Freedom is taking care of your own needs so that you can freely give to others without expecting anything in return.